xwu20/wmg_agent/README.md

 # Working Memory Graphs
+This repository accompanies
-This is the official repository accompanying the ICML 2020 paper [Working Memory Graphs](https://arxiv.org/abs/1911.07141) by Ricky Loynd, Roland Fernandez, Asli Celikyilmaz, Adith Swaminathan and Matthew Hausknecht.
+the ICML 2020 paper [Working Memory Graphs](https://arxiv.org/abs/1911.07141) by Ricky Loynd, Roland Fernandez, Asli Celikyilmaz, Adith Swaminathan and Matthew Hausknecht.

-WMG is a Transformer-based RL agent that reasons over a dynamic set of vectors representing observed and recurrent state.
+WMG is a Transformer-based RL agent that attends to a dynamic set of vectors representing observed and recurrent state.

 ![](images/overview.png)

 ## Installation steps
-* The code has been tested with Python 3.6, on both Windows and Linux.
+(The code has been tested with Python 3.6, on both Windows and Linux.)
 * Clone this repository.
 * Create a new virtual environment.
 * Activate the virtual environment.